Electronic Data Security

 User A member of the University Community or an individual including but not limited to employees (faculty, staff, and student workers), students, agents, consultants, vendors, volunteers, contractors, or sub-contractors of the University.

 All Users have a responsibility to protect sensitive electronic data from unauthorized disclosure, modification, and destruction.
 All Users and functional units shall adhere to this policy, the related standards and the related procedures in the interest of protecting said data.

 Standards for approved security software and configurations shall be set by the Department of Computing and Communications, and periodically revised in response to best practices and emerging technologies.

 Emerging security threats and incidents may require immediate response.
-When such circumstances arise, the Vice-President (Administration and Finance) has the authority to revoke an existing standard and/or introduce a new one.
+When such circumstances arise, the Vice-President (Administration and Finance), Vice-President (Grenfell Campus) or Vice-President (Marine Institute), as appropriate, has the authority to revoke an existing standard and/or introduce a new one.

 Use and Disclosure